 - Forced login

-- Display of devices signed under GNP on the geolocation map
+- Display of devices signed in under GNP on the geolocation map

-- Image result filtering using the Restrict Image Search to Creative Commons functionality.
+- Image results are filtered using the Restricted Image Search for Creative Commons functionality.